Darlington, South Carolina: The Civil War

 No battles during the Civil War occurred in Darlington.
 One of Sherman's lieutenants, a former architect, was sent to burn down part of Darlington.
 When he arrived and saw a house that he had designed, he left the house and the rest of the town standing.
 The federal troops burned down the depot, cotton platforms and railroad trestles in 1865.
 During this time, St. John's Academy was used as a hospital.
 Federal troops also did some foraging.
 In 1865, Confederate troops returned through Darlington and hanged a former slave named Amy Spain on the Public Square for insurrection.
 After the war, the town was occupied by federal troops, which were not withdrawn until 1871.
 By 1865, Darlington was the headquarters for the Third Separate Brigade of the Military District of Eastern South Carolina and the Freedmen's Bureau.
-In 1866, during the occupation, the worst fire to ever hit Darlington burned down the court house and the jail.
+In 1866, during the occupation, the worst fire to ever hit Darlington burned down the courthouse and the jail.
 It was rumored that drunken federal soldiers were to blame.